 As Chesterton once wrote, “The Gaels, the men from the Ireland, the race that God made mad.
 For all their wars are merry, and all their songs are sad”.
 But their music is of a joyful sadness, or a joy tinged with sadness, with the awareness that Saint Patrick instilled in his beloved people that this life is not all there is, and we are made for another, a far more perfect life, of which the beauty of the Emerald Isle is but a glimpse and an image.

-So sing today, whether in or out of tune, so long as you sing with devotion, your heart reposing in the God, whose salvific truth Patrick gave to Ireland, and Ireland gave to the world.
+So sing today, not least in our ‘isolations’ – belt it out of your windows and porches, like the Italians in their own lockdown, whether in or out of tune, so long as you sing with devotion, your heart reposing in the God, whose salvific truth Patrick gave to Ireland, and Ireland gave to the world.

 Saint Patrick, ora pro nobis!